nixahams/nixahams-website/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download this project As-Is, unzip into your directory of choice.
 Follow the steps below to actually run the website in your browser.
 I will walk you through what is required.
 This project was created using Vue.js, a JavaScript framework, so it is not standalone.
 Start with the following prerequisites.

 ### Prerequisites